pharaohmak/pharaohmak/README.md

 <a href="https://instagram.com/sleeping.pharaoh" target="blank"><img align="center" src="https://raw.githubusercontent.com/rahuldkjain/github-profile-readme-generator/master/src/images/icons/Social/instagram.svg" alt="sleeping.pharaoh" height="30" width="40" /></a>
 </p>

 Hello, I'm Makram Ibrahim, a results-driven technology professional with a passion for creating custom solutions that empower small business owners.
-My expertise spans web development, mobile app development, IT automation, DevOps engineering, and UX/UI design.
+My expertise spans in web development, mobile app development, IT automation, DevOps engineering, and UX/UI design.
 My mission is to help clients streamline their processes, enhance user experiences, and ensure they remain competitive in the ever-evolving digital landscape.

 ### 🔧 Technical Skills
-- Computer System and Network Knowledge
+- Computer Programming and Coding
+- Object-Orianted Software Development
-- Adaptability and Quick Learning
+- Software Testing and Debugging
-- Results-Oriented Problem Solver

-### 🚀 Intentions & Goals
+### Goals
-"My intention is to gain knowledge of new skills and expertise to make a positive contribution in the world."

 "My goal is to employ my knowledge, skills, and expertise to launch a professional career in the software development industry with opportunities for challenges and career advancement."

-- Reliable Source of Residual Income
-- Passive Income Investment Opportunities
-- Providing Financial Support, Knowledge, and Career Development Opportunities

 ### 📦 Services Offered